c-a-s-t-l-e/mindDump/web_app/INFO.md

 8. text, and
 9. any number of emotion columns with their respective scores ranging from 0 to 1

-The csv must also be delimited by '|' since journal entries with ',' are very common and can result in the parser misreading your data.
+B. The csv must also be delimited by '|' since journal entries with ',' are very common and can result in the parser misreading your data.